 The mythological Tír na nÓg has no particular feminist connotations.
 Still, considering that Niamh Connolly’s song specifically references its supposed matriarchal society as an ideal, and that its best-known ruler is her namesake, perhaps a closer look is in order.
 Connecting Tír na nÓg to Craggy Island seems oddly natural – not only for their analogous geography, but for their other-worldly status.
+Indeed, there seems to be something in the collective Irish consciousness that requires the presence of such a place; consider Hy-Brasil, the phantom island which lurked for centuries on the western edges of our maps, but was never found.
 Miserable though Craggy Island might be within the narrative, in reality the Irish people think of it as a wonderful place, as our constant pilgrimages to the Aran Islands or “the Ted house” in County Clare will attest.
 Like Tír na nÓg, its inhabitants will never die – not really, so long as they’re on our screens.
 Having spent three years in that fantastical world, Dermot Morgan planned a triumphant return to his work in Ireland, but as in the myth, tragedy intervened; he would never be able to come back.

 But that’s too real.
 Within the fiction, Craggy Island is not a modern-day Tír na nÓg but a dark mirror of it; a hellhole in place of a paradise.
 Yet in Niamh’s second interview, she offers us a mission statement, in no uncertain terms: “Craggy Island’s the place for me.
 I see it as being a safe haven for those who wish to escape the hypocrisy of the mainland.
 I wish to create a world free of sexual and religious intolerance.”
 It even reads like a manifesto.
 Her wildly inaccurate impression of Craggy Island’s glory is entirely unique, and makes one wonder where she sources her information – perhaps some instinct or ancestral impulse.
 In this act of idealisation, Niamh explicitly aligns herself with a mythic, pre-Christian Ireland.